40 Of The Best Breakfast Cafes On The Gold Coast In 2025

 Open 7 days, 8am - 3pm

 Cardamom Pod in Brickworks Ferry Road is the OG of vegetarian eating on the Gold Coast, where you can enjoy a breakfast and lunch array of Insta-worthy waffles, pancakes, burgers, açai bowls and much more.
-Their inventive menu can do no wrong.
+In my opinion, their inventive menu can do no wrong.
 From the blinged eggs benny served atop a croissant to the loaded gourmet toastie with zucchini, pesto and so much more, served on sprouted wheat sourdough with a side of roasted chat potatoes.

-And don’t forget to leave room for dessert—choose from their range of vegan treats, banoffee pie, snickers, chai cheesecake, tiramisu, vegan ice cream and brownie bars.
-Or combine the two as I often do, and highly recommend the açai bowl with mango mousse, fresh seasonal berries, and a literal mermaid tail which is equal parts brekkie and work of art
+And don’t forget to leave room for dessert—choose from their range of vegan treats or hefty sweets including banoffee pie, chai cheesecake, tiramisu, vegan ice cream and brownie bars.
+Or combine the two as I often do.

 You Might Also Like: